zeyuz35/zeyuz35.github.io/vault/root.md

 Welcome to my website!

-This website has been built using Dendron, and each topic has been.
+This website has been built using Dendron, and each topic has been collated into collapsible sections on the left hand side.
+Below is a high level overview showing how each section is connected for ease of navigation.

-## Current Summary
+@ figure out how to insert widget for overview here

-## Meeting Summary
+Furthermore, Dendron has incredibly powerful search functionality, even outside of working in raw .md files.
+Simply use the search bar at the top of the website to find something.

-## To Do List
+## Technical Specifications

 This is the master document for my PhD Thesis, investigating the issues that may arise from structural breaks, in the context of large macroeconomic factor models.